Knowledge base

 • … and the email addresses you have created or obtained subsequently with Infomaniak.

-A link might exist if the address is the same (for example, you signed up with the email address toto@abc.xyz and you also manage this same email address at Infomaniak) but even in this case, the password will probably be different — once for the login identifier toto@abc.xyz and once for the email address toto@abc.xyz.
+A link might exist if the address is the same (for example, you signed up with the email address toto@abc.xyz and you also manage this same email address at Infomaniak) but even in this case, the password will very likely be different — once for the login identifier toto@abc.xyz and once for the email address toto@abc.xyz.

 Other identifiers?

-Acquiring other Infomaniak products involves obtaining other identifiers, such as those required for FTP, MySQL, SSH, WebDAV connections, etc., but these identifiers are completely independent of the two types described above.
+Acquiring other Infomaniak products involves obtaining other identifiers, such as those required for FTP, MySQL, SSH, WebDAV connections, etc., but these identifiers are entirely independent of the two types described above.

 Has this FAQ been helpful?